mbahau/ibm-datascience-certifications/README.md

 ## 🧠 Topics Covered

-- Python for Data Science
+- Python programming (control flow, functions, OOP)
+- NumPy and Pandas for data manipulation and aggregation
-- SQL and relational databases
+- SQL for querying and joining relational data
+- Data cleaning, transformation, and preprocessing
-- Data wrangling and visualization
+- Data visualization with Matplotlib and Seaborn
-- Exploratory data analysis (EDA)
+- Exploratory data analysis (EDA) and statistical summaries
+- Supervised learning: linear/logistic regression, k-NN, decision trees, SVM
-- Regression, classification, and ML models
+- Unsupervised learning: k-means and hierarchical clustering
+- Ensemble methods: introduction to bagging and random forests
+- Model evaluation: cross-validation, ROC-AUC, F1-score
-- End-to-end data science project work
+- End-to-end project execution (EDA → modeling → evaluation)

 ---

 ## 📌 Why This Repo?

-This repository serves as a verified record of my learning path and skills in data science.
-It reflects both foundational knowledge and applied expertise across several real-world use cases.
+This repository serves as a verified showcase of my hands-on learning through the IBM Data Science Professional Certificate.
+It highlights both foundational and applied skills across key areas like Python, SQL, machine learning, and real-world data analysis.
+It’s part of my ongoing effort to build a transparent, skills-based portfolio that demonstrates not just what I’ve learned — but how I apply it.

 ---